 Then there are semi-private golf courses, like the Olgiata and Acquasanta in Rome, where the membership makes you part-owner of the golf clubs.
 Shares can be bought on the market at variable quotations, followed by an annual membership fee around 2000 euro for Acquasanta and 3050 euro for Olgiata.
 However, these clubs also sell green fees, so access is open to any golfer.

-Most golf courses in Italy are public: they simply charge annual memberships and green fees, allowing all golfers to play.
-In order to be able to play in their country, all Italian golfers must register with the national golf federation (annual fee of 75 euro).
-The mark of 100.000 registered golfers has been surpassed just recently: this number shows that the Italian golf market is not that big as to allow for a dynamic reality with private and public facilities like in the USA.
+Most golf courses in Italy simply charge annual memberships and green fees, allowing all golfers to play.
+In order to be able to play in their country, all Italian golfers must register with the national golf federation (annual fee of 100 euro).